 Joining

 Lightly block the measurements.
 Fold the tank to align the first and last rows.
-To join, either slip stitch the rows together, or fasten off your yarn, leaving a long tail, and hand sew the rows together using your yarn needle.
+To join, either slip-stitch the rows together or fasten off your yarn, leaving a long tail, and hand-sew the rows together with your yarn needle.

 Seaming Straps

-To ensure the straps are positioned correctly, pin them in place and try the top on, adjusting as needed.
-If desired, line up the straps in stitch pattern to the back.
-This is also a great time to consider how to best cover bra straps if necessary.
-Once the placement of the straps is determined, sew the straps to the back of the tank.
+To ensure the straps are positioned correctly, pin them in place, then try the top on and adjust as needed.
+If desired, line up the straps in the stitch pattern to the back.
+This is also a great time to consider how best to cover bra straps, if necessary.
+Once the straps’ placement is determined, sew them to the back of the tank.

 Subscribe to my youtube channel